pasqal-io/godasse/README.md

 # About

-Go's Other Deserializer, or Goode, is an alternative deserialization mechanism for Go.
+Go Deserializer for Application System Safety Engine (or Godasse) is an alternative deserialization mechanism for Go.

 # Why?